Submit your elk hunting videos on this page. You can watch videos below and upload yours here:

 We will embed the elk hunting videos on this page.
 If you don't want to upload your video, let us know and we can arrange a way to have you send the video file directly to us.

 You don't have to submit only professional looking videos.
 Heck, look at mine below!
 It's far from professional.
-I am going to take video more seriously next year, though.
+I am determined to get better videos of my hunts.
+It's tough as a solo hunter!
 Videos from GoPro style cameras are welcome.

 Limited advertising of your business or hunting-related website is allowed on the videos.
 You may have your URL on the video.

 When I use my GoPro for elk hunting videos, I turn the beeps and lights off and set it on "one button" operation; on and off.
-With those settings there is nothing to assure me that it is on, so I carry a small mirror to check it.
+With those settings there is nothing to assure you that it is on, so I carry a small mirror to check it.
 In this video, I was pleased to see that I had it on after I shot my bull at 5 yards!
 Next time I'm going to remember to take off my quiver!
-(Mine was not in the contest.)

 Send us your links to your elk hunting videos.
 Please provide your first and last name, where you live, the state you took the video in and a brief story, including the month and year.
 We may edit your written submission for brevity and clarity.
 Keep it family friendly: No profanity or lewdness.
 You must own the rights to the elk hunting videos to submit them for publishing here.

-Here's a Montana bull elk harvest video submitted by Bob Legasa.
+Here's another Montana bull elk harvest video submitted by Bob Legasa.